ARTICLES JUly 2020

 What characteristics do you look for in a growth investment?

 My underlying investment framework is driven by three key principles:

 People matter.
 When I invest in a stock, I tend to look at it as underwriting a management team or culture, so I find it important to feel comfortable with a company’s leadership.
 In fact, I spend as much time trying to understand the people as I do the business and financial statements.
 For example, when I was evaluating e-commerce company Shopify, I met several times with Tobi Lutke, the company’s CEO, to get to know him.
-This is a special founder who is mission-driven and is working hard to ensure Shopify is a 100-year company.
+This is a founder who is mission-driven and working hard to ensure Shopify is a 100-year company.

 Change is a key catalyst for growth.
 Sometimes a CEO change can be a major catalyst, as was the case with Frank Blake at Home Depot or Satya Nadella at Microsoft.

 During periods of significant change, industry structures can shift — for better or worse.
 Some companies get stronger, others grow weaker or fail.
 There's uncertainty, but also an opportunity to identify what the market might be missing about a company’s prospects.
 And there are few periods of change more significant than the one we are living through now.

 Are today’s coronavirus-related behavior shifts creating a fertile environment for growth investing?